-Take a look at how your teenager can hold onto those safe driving behaviours they aced to pass their driving test.
+Take a look at how your teenager can hold onto those safe-driving behaviours that they learned in driving school.

+What Happens When you Drive High.
 Cannabis is legal, but driving under the influence isn’t.
 It may not seem like a huge deal at the time, but once you know exactly how cannabis use can affect your driving performance you might think twice.
-Use this article to help your teen learn about the ramifications of using cannabis before they get behind the wheel.
+Help your teen learn about the ramifications of using cannabis before they get behind the wheel.

+Your Brain on Distraction.
 You’ve heard it time and time again — don’t use your phone while driving.
 But what if you’re really good at multitasking?
 Sending one little text couldn’t hurt, right?
 Wrong.
-Teach your teenager about science behind distracted driving, and learn exactly how much of an impact distraction can have on their driving skills.
+Teach your young driver about the science behind distracted driving, and learn exactly how much of an impact distraction can have on their driving skills.